mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 ### **Task 1**: Enabling IoT to Integrate with Sentinel

 1. Ensure your IoT Hub is configured to send Security Alerts to Sentinel.
-2. Navigate to your IoT Hub > Security > Settings > Data Collection
+2. Navigate to your IoT Hub > Defender for IoT > Settings > Data Collection

 ![Data Collection](./images/Data-Collection.png 'Data Collection')

-3. Double check that Data Collection blade, is enabled for  **Enable Azure Defender for IoT**
+3. Double check that Data Collection blade, is enabled for  **Enable Microsoft Defender for IoT**

 ![Data Collection DIoT](./images/Data-Collection-DIot.png 'Data Collection DIoT')

 ### **Task 2**: Connecting Data Connectors

-1. After all the flags are enabled, go to **Sentinel** > Configuration > Data Connectors > Search **Azure Defender for IoT** to connect IoT to Sentinel.
+1. After all the flags are enabled, go to **Sentinel** > Configuration > Data Connectors > Search **Microsoft Defender for IoT** to connect IoT to Sentinel.

 ![Data Connectors Sentinel](./images/Data-Connectors-Sentinel.png 'Data Connectors Sentinel')